 Kapasi is a commercial project in Bangalore completed in 2012.
 The corporate office is designed with the cutting-edge technology that the client deals with which is also used in the structure.

 The Centre of Indian Music Experience in Bangalore is a 4-storey building built at a cost of Rs.
 40 crores.
-The state-of-art interactive music museum incorporates interactive exhibit areas, instruments gallery, sound garden, and learning centre.
+The state-of-art interactive music museum incorporates interactive exhibit areas, an instruments gallery, a sound garden, and a learning centre.
 There are computer-based music installations that demonstrate music-making.
 There is also a café and a gift store.

 12. Kodi Mosque

 The religious building of Kodi Mosque is built in Mangalore.
 The design was established to cater to religious thoughts, with historic significance.
 The design is a contemporary answer to the demands of the small and growing community.
 There is a use of modern materials and structure with light screens that cover the space to get in light and the coastal breeze.

 The MLR Centre, located in south Bangalore is a convention centre in residential development.
 The design aims to achieve interactive and participatory environments.
 It is symbolic like a space for celebration and gathering inspired by our culture.

 The upper floors of an existing commercial building house a restaurant and a bar lounge.
 Outdoor terraces are used to create connected spaces.
 The ceiling gives a feeling like light entering from a canopy of trees or skies full of stars.